ysmood/storer/pkg/bucket/README.md

 As you can see the mark_a's whole-key is the prefix of mark_b.
 So when you do prefix search for "0x01 01" mark_a will also be in the result.

-The key is randomly passed from user, so it can be any content.
+The key is randomly passed from the user, so it can be any content.
 Therefore the design to prevent the conflict should be based on the prefix encoding itself.
-If we can make sure the short prefix won't be the prefix of longer prefix then the problem will be solved. [byframe](https://github.com/ysmood/byframe) is used to enables it.
+If we can make sure the short prefix won't be the prefix of longer prefix then the problem will be solved. [byframe](https://github.com/ysmood/byframe) is used to enable this.

 Here's an example for 200 buckets.

-We insert data by these pseudo code:
+We insert data by this pseudo-code:

 ```go
 one = newBucket("bucket-01")